Insights

 The best stories aren’t about you.
 They’re about the audience.

-Maybe you're telling your story.
-But if you want it to land, the audience must see themselves in it.
-They must recognize their struggles, their aspirations, their fears.
-Your job as a speaker isn’t just to share what happened to you, it’s to make your story a mirror for your audience’s own experiences.
+If you want a story to land, the audience must recognize themselves in it—their struggles, their aspirations, their fears.
+As a speaker, your job is to not only share what happened to you but create a mirror for your audience through story.

 #1 Use Less Backstory

-Usually, these details suffocate the exposition of your story, the first act where you set the scene.
-As much as we love our own backstories and think that our audience just absolutely must know that we were wearing a white pair of classic Converse Chuck 70 sneakers when it happened, cutting extra information makes your story much better.
+Such unnecessary details tend to suffocate the exposition of your story, the first act where you set the scene.
+As much as we love our own backstories and imagine our audience absolutely must know that we were wearing a pair of classic white Converse Chuck 70 sneakers when it happened, using the right amount of compelling detail keeps an audience fully engaged and preserves a sense of momentum.

 Full Transcript